vmaineng/snowglobe2025/README.md

 - Implementing **parallax effects** with mouse movement in a React component.
 - How to **use Next.js Image** component with `object-fit` and `object-position` for proper image scaling and alignment inside a circular container.
 - Integrating **dynamic state** (snow intensity, shake animation) into a visually rich component.
-- Structuring **portfolio-ready projects** with clean, maintainable code and responsive design.

 ---